RaulDiodiu/rap-handson-travel-docs/part6/6bSHORT.md

 After creation, the overall status of the travel should only be changed by the action `acceptTravel`, which we previously created, therefore the field should be read-only for the external consumer.

 To implement this action you have to first add it to the behavior definition and then create a new method in the travel behavior pool via the Quick Fix.
 Use the EML like before to `MODIFY` the travel instance and update the overall status field to the value `O` for Open.
-This time, we don't have to return any data after our EML modification.
+This time, we don't have to return any data after our EML modification in the implementation, just forward the values within the parameter `reported`.

 **Solution**
 [ZBP_RAPH_##_I_TRAVELWDTP~setInitialStatus](sources/SetInitialStatus.txt)